peeweek/VFXDoc/docs/shaders/texcoord.md

 Regardless of the input texture type, the deformation maps need to be imported as **linear (non-sRGB)** in all cases.

-### Deformation Continued : Flow Mapping
+## Flow Mapping

-Now that we know how to perform UV deformation, let's go back at our previous question: *Can I scroll infinitely every pixel in any direction?*
+Following our previous example: Now that we know how to perform UV deformation, let's go back at our initial question: *Can I scroll infinitely every pixel in any direction?*

-The simple answer is : *Yes! .... but not so easy!*
+The simple answer is : *Yes! .... but not that easy!*

+For our use case, here is a deformation map that defines 8 flows going outwards, and a twirl at its center.

 <img src="img/flowmap-handpainted.png" style="zoom:50%;" />

-If we go back to our previous example, when we apply the deformation intensity to the deformation map, the intensity acts as our initial "time", and the pixels of the texture act as our initial "direction".
-For the purpose of that example, We will use a hand painted deformation map in all directions.
+If we look back to our previous example, when we applied the deformation intensity to the deformation map, the intensity acted as our initial "time", and the pixels of the texture acted as our initial "direction".
+Now, let's use our hand painted map.

 ![Using Fake time as intensity](img/flowmap-as-time.gif)

-Here, we used a slider to simulate time, the deformation will start at zero, then grow infinitely.... and after a quick value (around 0.4), it becomes so stretched that it becomes unusable, and we can even see inverse deformation.
-But something that was interesting was the beginning of the movement, when it was *not so deformed*, around 0.0 to 0.4.
+In this example, we used a slider to simulate time, the deformation will start at zero, then grow infinitely.... and after a quick value (around 0.4), it becomes so stretched that the flow becomes hard to read (and we can even see inverse flow deformation).
+But, the interesting part of the animation was the beginning of the movement, when it was *not so deformed*, around 0.0 to 0.4.

 Now, instead of running our time value between 0 and infinity, let's cycle it between -0.5 and 0.5.
 To do so, we are gonna change the range of the slider from [0 ..
 2], to [-0.5 ..
 0.5]

 ![ Showing time cycled between -0.5 and 0.5](img/flowmap-as-time-02.gif)

-Now, the deformation is way better, we get inverse deformation when time is at -0.5, no deformation at 0 then forward deformation at 0.5.
-But the problem is now that it **does not cycle**.
+This time, the deformation is way better, we get inverse deformation when time is at -0.5, no deformation at 0 then forward deformation at 0.5.
+We have good continuity of flow, but now the problem is that it **does not cycle**.

 #### Making the flow loop

 The flow mapping workflow involves a process where two sequences of deformation ranges [-0.5 ..
-0.5] are blended and alternate along time, **so the gap in the cycle becomes hidden when we shot the other sequence**.
+0.5] are blended and alternate along time, **so the gap in the cycle of one sequence becomes hidden when we show the other sequence**.

 To do so, we offset the time of the second sequence by *half a period* : when the first sequence is at -0.5 (or 0.5), the other is at 0.
 Then, we blend between the two sequences to hide the gap (green line).